faros-ai/faros-events-cli/README.md

     --deploy_end_time "1626804357000"
 ```

 - Use Test Execution (TestExecution) events to instrument test processes.
-For example, you can report the result of a successful test:
+For example, you can report the result of a successful test suite invocation:

 ```sh
 ./faros_event.sh TestExecution -k "<faros_api_key>" \